 Furthermore, the system audits and version control subsystems of the OutSystems platform allow auditors to identify when a modification to an application was applied, and by which user.
 The version control system even allows the inspection of the exact content of that change, using the OutSystems Service Studio visual difference and merge tool.

-These resources in the reference documentation provide more information about security:
+These resources provide more information about security: